 - Interactivity capabilities like branded pop-ups

-- Calls to action built into the video player with further integration capabilities
+- Calls to action built into the video platform with further integration capabilities

 T is for Track

 Tracking is all about analytics.
 What’s the point of making content without being able to identify your viewers and measure the impact of video on your business?
 Consider what type of metrics and analytics would be valuable to your and your company.
 What kind of problems are you trying to solve and how would analytics help with that?
 Are you looking to identify viewers and demographics to plan marketing strategies around?
 Are you looking to acquire a platform that will integrate viewer data to other systems you already use like Salesforce or Marketo?